digitalevidencetoolkit/raindrop-bookmarks-fetcher/README.md

-# Raindrop Fetcher
+# Raindrop Bookmarks Fetcher

-A Node.js application that fetches and stores bookmarks from your Raindrop.io account locally in a SQLite database.
+A Node.js application that fetches bookmarks from your Raindrop.io account and stores them as timestamped JSON files, designed for automated GitHub Actions workflows.

-## Prerequisites

-- Have working install of both Node.js (v22 or higher) and npm
-- Have a Raindrop.io account, as well as [a Raindrop app](https://app.raindrop.io/settings/integrations) (with Client ID and Client secret)

-## Quick Start
+## 🚀 Quick Start (Local Development)

 ### 1. Install Dependencies